Anonymization: Analyze sensitive data without compromising privacy

 This is not to do any finger-pointing, because you know what?
 Anonymization is really hard!
 For many real-life use cases it isn’t enough to just substitute names with pseudonyms, or mask some of the values.
 With a little additional background knowledge it is often possible to identify the individuals you thought had been anonymized.

 Organizations are increasingly looking for ways to reconcile modern data-centric business use cases with stringent privacy regulations like the General Data Protection Regulation (GDPR).
 So how can organizations make sure they do the right thing, and show that they are taking their digital responsibility seriously?

 SAP wants to support customers on their digital transformation journey and let them turn the privacy challenge into an opportunity.
 Our vision is to provide real-time anonymized access to data and by doing so make data available for uses cases previously prevented by data protection and privacy regulations.

-Trial service for Data Anonymization – available NOW
+Data Anonymization – available now

 Let me briefly explain in a bit more detail what differential privacy and k-anonymity are about.
 These methods come into play after obvious protection measures for direct identifiers have been applied, like pseudonymizing real names or masking social security numbers.

 Differential privacy adds random noise to your data, for example to salary amounts in an employee survey.
 Looking at individual records, you won’t get any meaningful results and thus the privacy of individuals is protected.
 However the noise is added in such a statistically clever way that it allows you to still gain valid numerical insights when doing analytics on the whole data set.

 k-anonymity hides individuals in groups by generalizing some of the values in the data set.
 Looking at census data, this could for example mean to not list actual birth dates, but only operate with year or decade ranges.
 Or looking at ZIP codes, this could mean generalizing according to hierarchies such as city or county.
 The number “k” specifies the minimum number of members in each of these groups in a data set.